 Answer: As happens now if a purchase starts under the bid threshold and later increases to an amount that exceeds that threshold, you will need to work with the appropriate Purchasing Agent to evaluate the situation and determine the best path forward.

 Answer: Software purchases are not exempted from the SSPR process.
-If a software solution is only available from one supplier, then you will follow the Sole Source SSPR process.
 Software maintenance, however, is considered a University Standard Sole Source and does not require competitive quotes.

 17. Isn’t it easier to pull data from the requisition (Marketplace) rather than an attached form?

 Answer: The information contained in the form is necessary to document that proper procedures are followed in the procurement of goods and services between $10,000 and $100,000.